-Strictly speaking, you don’t have to know all the advantages before embarking on this adventure.
+Strictly speaking, you don’t have to know all the advantages of homeschooling before embarking on this adventure.
 On the other hand, it’s nice to get an idea of some of the great things you have to look forward to!
 Besides, when those who don’t understand homeschooling begin to scold or chide you (and you should know, that’s bound to happen at least a time or two, especially when you announce your decision), it’s good to have some positivity to share with them about their “concerns” for YOUR child.

-Advantages For Homeschooling Right From The Start
+Advantages of Homeschooling Right From The Start

 There’s a difference between homeschooling because you’ve made an educated decision right from the beginning, and homeschooling because you felt like you had to.
-I’ve spoken with a lot of parents who have seen, through nieces, nephews, or friends, the results of what a public school can do to children, especially these days.
+I’ve spoken with a lot of homeschooling parents who have seen, through nieces, nephews, or friends, the results of what a public school system can do to children, especially these days.
 As you probably know, we’ve come a long way from the days when talking and chewing gum were the main offenses in any given classroom.
-Now, parents often send their children off on the school bus with great fear in their heart, and for good reason.
+Now, parents often send their children off on the school bus with great fear in their hearts, and for good reason.

-Advantages In Curriculum and Resources
+Advantages of Homeschooling In Curriculum and Resources

-To help with achieving that excellent education, you’ll have access to some of the finest resources and curriculum available.
+To help with achieving that excellent education, you’ll have access to some of the finest resources and homeschool curriculum available.
 Especially for those homeschoolers who implement Christian values in their coursework, faith-based curriculum choices can make a world of difference for your child.
 Helping them achieve a solid grounding in their faith is likely the BEST education you can give them, and there are plenty of resources for doing just that.
 This is in sharp contrast to the evolution and pseudo-science that is taught as fact in many public schools today.
 Having the option to inculcate our own values and truths with regard to Creation, science and astrology, family values, and so much more is incredibly liberating when there are no substandard theories to contend with.

-It’s Easier To Deal With Social Structure and Peer Pressure
+Advantages of Homeschooling That Lead to Learning How to Deal With Social Structure and Peer Pressure

 In public school, peers often teach one another to lie, cheat, and do many other negative things that can lead to a breakdown within themselves as well as the family unit.
-That may not always the case, but even those children who are smart enough not to allow peer-pressure to break them are often still negatively impacted by being trapped in the same spaces with 30 to 40 same-age peers for six to eight hours each day.
+That may not always be the case, but even those children who are smart enough not to allow peer pressure to break them are often still negatively impacted by being trapped in the same spaces with 30 to 40 same-age peers for six to eight hours each day.

 With so many opportunities, you might be surprised to find that your homeschooled child has more than twice the amount of social interaction opportunities than the average public-schooled child.
 And generally speaking, this is exactly how homeschool families want to live.
 Not in isolation, as it is usually supposed.